michellab/AMMo/examples/project.md

 the features are saved as `.txt` files in the snapshot directory, named as the feature is in settings, so for the above it is `rmsd_feature.txt` and `distance_feature.txt`.

 An alternative approach is to add featurization to the seeded MD job file, using the python script provided.

+## MSM building

+An example of Markov State Modelling is available in a [notebook](msm.ipynb), as the `MSMCollection` functionality is only available as part of the `ammo` python library.